 Course acceptance and contract

-Upon course completion, Risingholme issues course evaluations to both students and tutors according to a set plan for each term.
+Upon course completion, Risingholme issues course evaluations to both learners and tutors according to a set plan for each term.

 Tutors are paid for contact time only.